brightspot/react-examples/graphql-schema-history/README.md

 # Schema History

+GraphQL endpoints are versionless, clients can request data without specifying a specific version number.
+While it is [recommended](https://graphql.org/learn/best-practices/#versioning) to evolve schemas without introducing breaking changes, it is still possible for them to occur.
+Therefore, it is important to have a process in place for detecting changes and potential problems as the schema evolves.

-GraphQL endpoints are versionless, following [best practices](https://graphql.org/learn/best-practices/#versioning) schemas should evolve without breaking changes.
+Following schemas should evolve without breaking changes.
 However, breaking changes can still occur.
 As a schema evolves, it is best to have a process to detect changes and any potential problems.

 Brightspot stores a record whenever a schema changes that can be viewed in Brightspot.
 This example demonstrates how to track changes to schemas and compare versions of the schema programmatically.
 The front-end application uses [GraphQL Inspector](https://www.the-guild.dev/graphql/inspector/docs/introduction) to view schema changes before updating any code (helping you catch any breaking changes), and also [Codegen](https://www.the-guild.dev/graphql/codegen/docs/getting-started) to generate types based on the most up-to-date schema.